keboola/connection-docs/tutorial/automate/index.md

 {: .image-popup}
 ![Screenshot - Orchestration Detail](/tutorial/automate/orchestration-detail-1.png)

-Continue with **New Task**:
+Click **New Task**:

 {: .image-popup}
 ![Screenshot - Orchestration Tasks Introduction](/tutorial/automate/orchestration-tasks-1.png)

 The automation tasks are displayed based on what steps of the tutorial you have taken.
 It is not possible to automate the [manual upload](/tutorial/load/).
-Gone through all parts of the tutorial?
-Then these are the available steps:
+If you haven't gone through all parts of the tutorial, these are the available steps:

 - [load data using GoogleDrive Extractor](/tutorial/load/googledrive/)
 - [load data using Database Extractor](/tutorial/load/database/)